Australian Greens leadership elections: 2012 election

-2015
+2015 election

 On the morning of 6 May 2015, Christine Milne announced on Twitter her resignation from the position of leader of the Greens, prompting a meeting of the Greens' parliamentary party room to fill her replacement.

-Shortly after her announcement, Victorian Senator Richard Di Natale revealed he would stand as a candidate for the leadership, whilst the media speculated incumbent deputy leader Adam Bandt would seek re-election to the position.
+Shortly after her announcement, Victorian senator Richard Di Natale revealed he would stand as a candidate for the leadership, whilst the media speculated incumbent deputy leader Adam Bandt would seek re-election to the position.

 At the party room meeting however, Bandt did not seek re-election to the deputy leadership, later saying he was "happy" to hand over the role and instead focus on the birth of his partner's baby.
 Consequently, the party decided to elect two senators as co-deputy leaders; Scott Ludlam and Larissa Waters.

 Di Natale was elected to the leadership unopposed and he became the first leader of the Australian Greens to represent a state other than Tasmania.

-2020

-The 2020 Australian Greens leadership election began on 3 February, after incumbent Richard Di Natale announced his resignation as federal leader of the Greens.
-He also announced his plan to retire from federal parliament in the coming months.
-On the day of his announcement, Greens MP for the seat of Melbourne Adam Bandt, revealed he would contest the party's leadership.
-A party-room election for the leadership was held the following day, and Bandt was elected unopposed to the leadership position.
-He became the first Greens member of the House of Representatives, and not the Senate, to be elected leader.

-Deputy election
+2020 election

-The positions of co-deputy leaders were also filled at the meeting.
-Three senators, Nick McKim, Larissa Waters, and Mehreen Faruqi contested the role.
-Larissa Waters was re-elected to the role, with Nick McKim joining her.

-2022
+2022 election

-On the 10th of June, almost three weeks after the 2022 Australian federal election, the Australian Greens members of parliament met and re-elected Adam Bandt as federal leader of the Greens, "by consensus".
+On the 10 June 2022, almost three weeks after the 2022 Australian federal election, the Australian Greens members of parliament met and re-elected Adam Bandt as federal leader of the Greens, "by consensus".

 Bandt was sick with COVID-19 and was unable to attend the meeting.
 The party elected Mehreen Faruqi as deputy leader, replacing Larissa Waters, as well as Larissa Waters as the party's Leader in the Senate, Lidia Thorpe as the Deputy Leader in the Senate, Sarah Hanson-Young as Manager of Greens Business in the Senate, Janet Rice as Party Room Chair, and Nick McKim as Senate Whip.